yichunfeng/Fraud-Detection/README.md

 ## Feature Engineering

 According to the organizer, once a user is defined as 'Fraud', then all of his corresponding transactions will be marked as 'Fraud'.
 However, how do we determine that multiple transactions that come from the same user?
-The host stated that:
+The host stated the features below:

-1. The features of email addresses P and R email;
+1. The features of email addresses P and R email

 2. The address, which is obviously the feature of addr1 and addr2